-About my current machine learning activities
+About my machine learning activities

 I keep a growing collection of Colaboratory Notebooks about some topics I explored, such as how to predict variances, an deliberately as simple as possible LSTM example and an attempt to use the pearson correlation coefficient as custom loss function.